ironhack-labs/lab-typescript-weather-app/README.md

 @todo

 - Explain the initial code  (vite, html, css, types.ts, utils.ts)
+- Explain that axios is already installed and has built-in types
 - Explain how we organize our TS code (types.ts, utils.ts, main.ts)
+- Can explain that the functionality currently doesn't work (ie. when the user submits, nothing happens)

 <!-- @todo -->